AshkirYonis/Bot-navigation-and-ultrasound/README.md

 Movement Retracing: Records executed commands and allows the SwiftBot to retrace its movements based on user input.
 Command Logging: Maintains a log of all executed commands, which can be saved to a text file for review.

-Usage
-To start the program, press the 'Y' button on the SwiftBot.
-The system will then await commands either through QR codes or ultrasound detection.
-The 'X' button can be pressed to terminate the program at any time.